D04: The Role of a Lietime

 BAJANKLES: Whoa!

-BLEEZ: Oh, my goodness.
+BLEEZ: Ohohoho, my goodness.
 Sorry, Whole-fish-we-would-have-found.
 You're not in the movie.

 BAJANKLES: Alright, kid.
 Get in makeup.